henry-zwart/msc_thesis/README.md

 > While this repository is private, the associated static site is *publicly-accessible*.
 >
 > Access to unfinished/ongoing work is restricted by means of access to this repository.
-> Such work should not be published to the static site; however, it is okay to publish
+> Such work should not be published to the static site.
+However, it is okay to publish
 > links which refer to documents stored directly in the repo, i.e., for which access is
 > authenticated by GitHub.